-Product: A collection of units which make up a version of the Rosetta Stone program.
+Product: A collection of units which make up a version of Rosetta Stone.
 Current products are Level 1, Level 2, and Level 3.
 Not all Products are available in each Language.
 Level 3 offers Picture, Video, and Narrative Units; all other Products use Picture Units only.